score-framework/py.distlock/docs/index_include.rst

 ...
 >>> # the lock is automatically released at this point

-But if the use case is similar to the scenario described earlier, you will need to call the lock functions manually:
+But if the use case is similar to the scenario described earlier (where one process operates on the lock of another), you will need to call the lock functions manually:

 >>> token = conf.acquire('mylock')
 >>> lock.extend(token)